 As you know, estrogen is also related to vaginal pH.
 The more estrogen you have in your body, the more acidic your vagina will be.
 If you're getting your yeast infection almost immediately after your period, this could be because your vaginal pH is too alkaline.
 As the chart above shows, estrogen levels are very low at the very end of your period.
 Thus, your vagina will be about at its peak alkalinity at this time.

-Again, to restore pH levels to a more acidic, anti-yeast state, choose a probiotic rich in Lactobacillus.
-Also if you have a habit of douching after your period, this could cause a change in pH; this change could be a result of the chemicals themselves, or because helpful probiotics are harmed by the douche.
-Try eliminating your douching with anything but apple cider vinegar.
-And after you douche, insert a probiotic capsule into the vagina to give the Lactobacilli bacteria a boost.
+Again, to restore pH levels to a more acidic, anti-yeast state, choose a probiotic rich in L. acidophilus.
+Also, if you have a habit of douching after your period, this could cause a change in pH.
+This change could be a result of the hazardous chemicals in a douche product, or because helpful probiotics are harmed by the chemicals in the douche.
+Try to refrain from using any type of douche that is sold in a store.
+Do not douche with anything but highly diluted apple cider vinegar (diluted with water).
+You can also add some essential oils to the diluted vinegar.
+And, after you douche, insert a probiotic capsule into the vagina to give the Lactobacilli bacteria a boost.
+This should help keep the probiotic bacteria that naturally live in the vagina from being killed off by harsh, synthetic chemicals.

 If you have a yeast infection it can greatly affect your life and even make it dangerous to have sex while symptoms are present.
 One woman, Sarah Summer, struggled with chronic, repeat vaginal yeast infections.
 Even after trying many different treatments, it seemed that it was only a short while before yet another yeast infection would attack and put her through hell.